 IN PERSON PRIVATE LESSONS AVAILABLE, AS WELL AS SKYPE LESSONS BY APPOINTMENT.

-Scales, etudes and performance oriented pieces like Sonatas and Concertos
+Scales, etudes and performance oriented pieces such as Sonatas and Concertos.

 Music is a life long pursuit, and should be fun and gratifying.
 My goal is to help each student find their own voice, provide them with all the tools to teach themselves at some point in the future, and to help them learn to express themselves by developing their own musical identity.

 In addition to my undergraduate work at San Francisco State and my graduate work at the Mannes College of Music on clarinet, I was fortunate to study with saxophonists Joe Henderson and Warne Marsh, two of the most unique improvisers in jazz history.
 Now, twenty five years later, I can clearly see their influence in my teaching, and I’m grateful not only for their music but for what they stood for, and how they continue to influence my thinking about life and music.

 Using a variety of resources I try to meet each student at the intersection of their individual interests and my assessment of their needs.
 The first lesson is typically an evaluation where I run the student through a variety of diagnostic exercises to determine their skill level, and to gain an understanding of their interests and motivation.
 From there I devise a specific course of study and work with the student to attain short, intermediate and long term goals.